 You start by inserting a View block into your page.

 In the View creation wizard, enable the Search option.

 After finishing the View creation wizard there is a View Search section in the View’s editing area.
 Use the available buttons to add a custom search field, insert submit and reset buttons, or add other blocks.

 For example, you can click to Add Search Field and use the Select a Field dropdown.
 Select by which content type you want users to be able to search by and click Next.

 You can now use the right sidebar to tweak the options for this search field.
 This includes the main field settings, label and style options.

-You can also enhance search results by adding pagination, front-end sorting, or making results update on-the-fly using AJAX.
+You can also enhance search results by adding pagination, front-end sorting, or making results update when search inputs change.

 For more information see below and in the lesson about creating custom lists of posts.